marovira/csc305_spring2020/resources/development.md

 If you have any questions about setting up your computers, please come see me after class, email me, or schedule an appointment.

+## OpenGL Development

+The course uses OpenGL core version 4.5 or 4.6.
+The support for OpenGL is determined by your graphics card and your driver.
+If your card is not recent enough, or if you do not have the latest driver version, you will be unable to run the course code in your machine.
+This directory contains a simple tester program to check if your computer supports the required version of OpenGL.
+If the program runs without any errors, then your computer supports the required OpenGL versions.
+If it does not, here are a few things you can try:

+* Ensure you have the *latest* version of the driver for your graphics card installed.
+* Check the website of the company who made your graphics card and check the highest OpenGL version that your card supports.
+If the maker says your card supports OpenGL 4.5+, then you are good to go.

+If your card is unable to run OpenGL 4.5+, then you will have to work on the lab computers.
+These have already been setup and support the version of OpenGL required for this course.

+If you have any questions about setting up your computers, please come see me after class, email me, or schedule an appointment.